Samsung Wave Y: Body

-The dimensions of the phone are 110x58.2x12.3 mm (4.33x2.29x0.48 in).
+The dimensions of the phone are 110 mm × 58.2 mm × 12.3 mm (4.33 in × 2.29 in × 0.48 in).
 The back panel is constructed from a rubber-like and highly flexible plastic.
 The camera and speaker grill can be found at the top on the back panel.
 There are stylistic grooves along the back panel, and there is a crevice on the left side of the phone for prying off the back panel.
 Behind the panel is the battery, mini-SIM, and microSD ports.
-The microSD port is hot-swappable, since it isn't hidden behind the battery, however the SIM port is only visible after taking out the battery.
+The microSD port is hot-swappable, since it isn't hidden behind the battery; however, the SIM port is only visible after taking out the battery.
 Also on the left side of the phone is the volume rocker and a lanyard eyelet for connecting a keychain to the phone.
 On the right side is the power button, which is flush against the body of the phone.
-On the front of the phone there are 3 buttons; a home button, along with 2 backlit capacitive call buttons.
-The 3.5mm headphone jack is at the top of the phone, and the microphone and microUSB port are at the bottom of the phone.
+On the front of the phone there are three buttons; a home button, along with two backlit capacitive call buttons.
+The 3.5 mm headphone jack is at the top of the phone, and the microphone and microUSB port are at the bottom of the phone.
 The phone comes in black and LaFleur edition coloring.

 Screen

 The phone screen is a TFT LCD which measures 3.2 inches along the diagonal.
-It has a resolution of 320x480 (3:2 aspect ratio) and an area of 30.5 cm^2 (~180ppi density).
+It has a resolution of 320×480 (3:2 aspect ratio) and an area of 30.5 cm^2 (~180 ppi density).

 Hardware

 The phone has a single-core ARMv6 ARM1136 32-bit Broadcom BCM21553 processor running at 832 MHz and VideoCore IV GPU.
-The phone comes with an initial capacity of 150MB.
-Samsung included a 2GB microSD with S5380s, but storage can expanded further with up to a 32GB microSD card.
+The phone comes with an initial capacity of 150 MB.
+Samsung included a 2 GB microSD with S5380s, but storage can be expanded further with up to a 32 GB microSD card.

 Camera

-The phone has a 2MP camera which can take pictures at a resolution of 1600x1200.
-Video can be recorded at w480p@30fps (320x240).
+The phone has a 2 MP camera which can take pictures at a resolution of 1600×1200.
+Video can be recorded at w480p@30 fps (320×240).
 Unlike its higher-end variants, the S5380 does not have autofocus or LED flash.
 The camera app allows digital zoom up to 1.4x.

 Battery

-The phone has a 1200mAh rechargeable and replaceable lithium-ion battery.
+The phone has a 1200 mAh rechargeable and replaceable lithium-ion battery.
 Charging occurs via the microUSB port at the bottom of the phone.
 On stand-by the phone lasts for 570 hours, or 6 hours 40 minutes continuous talk time on a full charge.
-The phone can't connect to 2G so there are no alternative stats for that option.
+The phone cannot connect to 2G, so there are no alternative stats for that option.